 During the programme, members learn and practice compassionate imagery exercises, work with their self-critical ways of thinking, and identify compassionate behaviours to move them toward desired changes.
 The group typically meets one day per week over a period of five to six months.

-Referrals are accepted from psychologists working with MDT’s at St Patrick’s Mental Health Services (SPMHS).
-Currently places are only available to service users under the care of a consultant psychiatrist at SPMHS.
+Referrals are accepted from psychologists working with multidisciplinary teams at St Patrick’s Mental Health Services (SPMHS).
+Currently, places are only available to service users under the care of a consultant psychiatrist at SPMHS.